daniel-beranek/jira-worklogs-manager/README.md

 ## How to use:

 ### Official website:
-Open [website](https://jira-worklogs-manager.netlify.app/) and fill in the configuration page.
+Open the [website](https://jira-worklogs-manager.netlify.app/) in your browser, fill in the configuration page and start using it out of the box.

 ### Run locally:
 1. Fork this repository.